Ad ROI Analysis: Choosing Digital Advertising Metrics that MatterBy Patrick Liddy

 ROAS – Return on Advertising Spend

-ROAS is an illuminating metric to use for ad campaigns, and a lot of marketers use this metric interchangeably with ROI itself.
+ROAS is an illuminating digital advertising metric to use for ad campaigns, and a lot of marketers use it interchangeably with ROI itself.
 However, there are significant differences between the two.
 What is the difference between ROI and ROAS?

 Tim Mayer, CMO of Trueffect explains: